 The Small Yes That Leads to the Big Yes

-One of the sneakiest persuasion techniques doesn’t start big.
+One of the sneakiest persuasion techniques does not start big.
 It starts tiny.
 Researchers call it the foot-in-the-door technique, and it works by exploiting your need to stay consistent with your own actions.

 The Billboard Experiment